dimanache/eventBookingApplication/README.md

         '404':
           description: Event not found

-  /events/{eventId}/putBooking:
+  /events/{eventId}/bookings/{bookingId}:
     put:
       summary: Update a booking
       parameters:
         - in: path
           name: eventId
           required: true
+          description: ID of the event
+          schema:
+            type: integer
+        - in: path
+          name: bookingId
+          required: true
-          description: ID of the event to update
+          description: ID of the booking to update
           schema:
             type: integer
         - in: query